 However, Mount Kilimanjaro lies across the borders between the neighbouring countries in east Africa, Kenya and Tanzania and was on the British protectorate since the 1840s until the independence of those countries.

 The mountain was in the British territory before the demarcation of the borders, although some sources argue that mountain to be completely in Tanzania.
-If you knew more facts about Kilimanjaro, please share it on this page to correct any wrong information on it.
+If you knew more facts about this mount, please share it on this page to correct any wrong information on it.

 That was happened according to some stories when the Kaiser complained to the queen that she has two (snows) meaning on Mount Kilimanjaro and Mount Kenya, while he has none.